cHunter789/ffmpeg-decklink/README.md

       - FORMAT=Hp59 # find out what format you're using with probe.sh
       - INPUT_TYPE=hdmi # either hdmi or sdi, depending on your model
       - OUTPUT=/media/out.mp4 # for use with record.sh
+      - DURATION=7200 # OPTIONAL: how long you want to record for
       - RTMP_URL=rtmp://192.168.1.1/example/here?key=key # for use with rtmp.sh
     command: ["./scripts/rtmp.sh"]
     restart: unless-stopped